harshith754/CarRentalAPIs/README.md

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
 After running the following command, just open again the command line and be happy.

     $ npm install npm -g

+Install the required packages using
+    $ npm i

 ###
 ### Yarn installation